projectmesa/mesa/paper/paper.md

         model.agents_by_type[klass].do("step")
 ```

-Mesa also includes experimental support for next-event time progression through the `DiscreteEventSimulator`.
-This experimental feature allows scheduling events at arbitrary timestamps rather than fixed ticks, enabling both pure discrete event-based models and hybrid approaches.
-The latter hybrid approach combines traditional ABM time steps with the flexibility and potential performance benefits of event scheduling.
+Mesa also includes experimental support for continuous time simulation through the `DiscreteEventSimulator`.
+This approach allows scheduling events at arbitrary timestamps rather than fixed ticks, enabling both pure event-driven models and hybrid approaches.
+The hybrid approach combines traditional ABM discrete time steps with the flexibility and potential performance benefits of event scheduling.
 While currently experimental, this capability is being actively developed and tested:

 ```python
     # Pure event-based scheduling (experimental)